 The lymphatic system carries lymph through the body.
 Lymph is a fluid that contains white blood cells.
 It helps the immune system defend the body against infection.
 As the lymphatic system delivers and reabsorbs lymphatic fluid, it also helps the body maintain fluid balance.

 If a problem prevents the lymphatic system from working properly, fluid can build up around the tissues.
-This can cause swelling in various parts of the body, including the abdomen, ankles, legs, and feet.
+This is called lymphedema and can cause swelling in various parts of the body, including the abdomen, ankles, legs, and feet.

 Cancer, infections, and blockages can all cause problems with this system.